More vehicles of Russian peacekeepers pass freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, January 20.
-Conditions have been once again created for the passage of vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] along the Lachin-Khankendi road, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 23.
+Two supply vehicles and two trucks of Russian peacekeepers [temporarily deployed in Azerbaijan] have once again driven along the Lachin-Khankendi road without any problems, Trend reports from the scene.

-The passage of 2 passenger cars and 10 trucks of the Russian peacekeepers from Khankendi in the Lachin direction has been ensured.

 Previously, following the talks with the Russian peacekeepers' command on December 3 and 7, 2022, a group of experts from the Ministry of Ecology and Natural Resources, the State Property Service under the Ministry of Economy, and AzerGold CJSC were going to begin preliminary monitoring of the illicit mineral resource exploitation, as well as emerging environmental implications on Azerbaijani lands, where the Russian peacekeepers are temporarily deployed, on December 10, 2022.